If you’re just starting your journey or need some new resources, here are the top Sensory Processing Disorder Resources that you should start with!

 They can be amazing allies for information.

-The four books I think everyone should their hands on include:
+The are books I think everyone should get their hands on:

 3. Online Sensory Processing Disorder Resources